dennisXZX/devops-notes/AWS-S3.md

 Encryption in transit is achieved by SSL (Secure Sockets Layer) or TLS (Transport Layer Security).
 TLS is the new name for SSL.

 Encryption At Rest (Server Side Encryption) is provided by AWS.
- - S3 Managed Keys - SSE-S3
+ - SSE-S3: encrypts S3 objects using keys handled and managed by AWS
- - AWS Key Management Service Managed Keys - SSE-KMS
+ - SSE-KMS: leverage AWS Key Management Service to manage encryption keys
- - Server Side Encryption with Customer Provided Keys - SSE-C
+ - SSE-C: when you want to manage your own encryption keys

- Client Side Encryption - you encrypt your files before uploading to S3
+ - Client Side Encryption: you encrypt your files before uploading to S3, and decrypt files yourself when retrieving from S3

  You can enforce the use of Server Side Encryption by using a Bucket Policy (Policy generator) which denies any S3 PUT request which doesn't include the `x-amz-server-side-encryption` parameter in the request header.